Brag (card game): American Brag

 In 1825, the first American account of Brag appeared in a New York edition of Hoyle's Games Improved.
 This was a far more elaborate variant based solely on the bragging phase of classic Brag.

 Modern Brag

 Modern Brag, often called Three-Card Brag to distinguish it from its variants, is a single-stake game.
 Everyone antes, and players are each dealt three cards face down.
 There is a single round of betting, with action starting to the left of the dealer.
 Each player has the option of betting or folding.
 If there was a previous bet, the player must contribute at least that much more to the pot.
 (Unlike usual poker betting, a player's previous money contributed to the pot is ignored.)
 This betting continues until there are only two players left, at which point either player may double the previous bet to see his opponent.
 At this point, the two hands are revealed, and the player with the better hand takes the entire pot.
 If there is a tie, the player who is seeing loses.

-For example, with four players A, B, C and D, this situation could occur: Player A bets 2 chips, B folds, C bets 2 chips and D bets 2 chips.
-In order to stay in, A would have to bet another 2 chips (at least).